An M-theory dS maximum from Casimir energies on Riemann-flat manifolds: A dS5 maximum in M-theory

 Just like in \secref{sec:RFMs}, we will parametrize the moduli of $T^k$ by the $k\times k$ inner product matrix $\mathbf{G}$ that describes the inner product when the torus lattice is just $\mathbb{Z}^k$, an $n\times n$ matrix $\mathbf{M}$ whose columns are the vectors spanning the torus lattice.
 The kinetic terms of the moduli coming from the Einstein-Hilbert action on $T^k$ are \cite{Etheredge:2022opl}

 One can check that this gives e.g. the standard metric on the upper half-plane for the case of $T^2$, agreeing e.g. with (4.9) of \cite{Etheredge:2022opl} and Appendix A of \cite{Castellano:2023jjt} for the canonical normalization of the volume modulus of $T^k$, which is precisely $\sqrt{\text{det}\,\mathbf{G}}$.
-Using these, it is possible to determine the mass of the moduli fields $\{R,x,\alpha,\beta,\gamma\}$ from the eigenvalues of the Hessian normalized with respect to the proper kinetic term.
+Using these, it is possible to determine the mass of the moduli fields $\{R,x,\gamma,\alpha,\beta\}$ from the eigenvalues of the Hessian normalized with respect to the proper kinetic term.
 They are

-so that our solution is a stable minimum along two directions and an unstable maximum along the remaining three.
-The masses acquired by the five moduli are of the order of the Hubble scale $H_0\approx 2.48\cdot 10^{-8}\, M_{\rm Pl}^{(5)}$ \eqref{hradius}.
+so that our solution is a stable minimum along one direction and an unstable maximum along the remaining four.
+The masses acquired by the five moduli are of the order of the Hubble scale $H_0\approx 8.61\cdot 10^{-5}\, M_{\rm Pl}^{(5)}$ \eqref{hradius}.

 On top of these geometric moduli, we also get two KK vectors from the base $T^2$, and additional fields from the dimensional reduction of $C_3$, the RR axion.
 The free part of the $\mathcal{F}_6$ cohomology is